-Assessment of performance is an integral part of the teaching-learning process of the college.
-In the beginning of every academic session, an orientation program is conducted which gives an insight of the entire course curriculum, question paper pattern etc. Students can approach their respective subject teachers regarding any query related to the course curriculum.
-Tests and Assessments are conducted periodically and remedial classes are also conducted for slow learners to clear their doubts and make them competent enough to clear their exams and enhance their knowledge.
-Students are given assignments and projects to enhance their performance on various aspects of the curriculum like understanding of subject matter, honing their writing skills and sharing of their thoughts amongst each other.
+Quality education requires an effective teaching and learning environment both inside and outside the classroom.
+Assessment of performance is an integral part of teaching and learning process.
+In the beginning of every academic session, there is an orientation program which gives an insight of entire course curriculum, question pattern etc. Mentoring system is implemented in the college, so that the students can approach their mentors regarding any query.
+Tests and Assessments are conducted periodically.
+Students are encouraged to solve previous years question papers.
+Remedial classes are conducted for students who score less marks in assessments or those who are slow learners, so that they can become competent enough to clear their exams and enhance their knowledge and students can clarify their doubts regarding complex topics of the subject and prepare for their assessments.
+Seminars, assignments and projects are conducted in every academic session.
+Students are given assignments on important topics.
+These assignments are evaluated by respective subject teachers and returned to students, so they can refer them during their exam preparation.
+These initiatives have helped the students to enhance their performance on various aspects like understanding of subject matter, writing skills and sharing of thoughts amongst each other.